TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This document was formerly maintained by Michael Stucki and François Suter.
+This document was formerly maintained by Michael Stucki and FranÃ§ois Suter.
 Additions have been made by Sebastian Michaelsen.
 The updates for recent versions were done by Christopher Stelmaszyk.